Road Trip - North Coast of Tasmania

 Devonport

-Devonport, also known as Australia’s market garden, produces fruits and vegetables that make up to 40% of Tasmania’s annual crops.
-It is a city on the north coast, located where the Mersey River meets Bass Strait.
-The distance between Launceston and Devonport is around 100 kilometres.
+Devonport, often hailed as Australia’s market garden, is pivotal in contributing fruits and vegetables, constituting up to 40% of Tasmania’s annual crops.
+Positioned on the north coast, it sits at the Mersey River and Bass Strait convergence.
+The distance from Launceston to Devonport spans approximately 100 kilometres.

 Mersey Bluff lighthouse